Totaleinsatz

 Totaleinsatz (German: "total deployment" or "comprehensive mobilisation") refers to forced labour under German rule during World War II during the German occupation of Czechoslovakia.
 A total of 400,000 Czechs worked as forced labour in Germany.
 This was a subset of the Arbeitseinsatz for German men, but with ambiguity as to the status of Czechs under the "Protectorate" of Bohemia and Moravia.
-As 'inferior Slavs', Czech labourers were generally were treated worse than the French and Dutch, but not as badly as de facto slave labourers like the Ukrainian Ostarbeiter.
+As 'inferior Slavs', Czech labourers were generally treated worse than the French and Dutch, but not as badly as de facto slave labourers like the Ukrainian Ostarbeiter.